Nutrition Program (NUT)

 Field Experience in Nutrition

-Working with a faculty mentor and site preceptor, students will identify a field site, develop a plan for exposure to appropriate experiences at the field site, participate in nutritionally-related professional activities at the field site, and submit a portfolio detailing field experiences.
+Working with a UWL instructor and field site supervisor, students will identify a field site, develop a plan for exposure to appropriate experiences at the field site, participate in nutritionally-related professional activities at the field site, and submit a portfolio detailing field experiences.
 Prerequisite: nine credits completed in nutrition minor.
 Consent of instructor.
 Offered Fall, Winter, Spring, Summer.

 NUT 479 Cr.1